History of the St. Louis Cardinals (1875–1919): First period of extended struggle

-Meanwhile, the beleaguered Spiders lost 134 games that year—a record figure for one season in MLB history that has not been matched despite incremental increases in the number of games played in a season over the years—before folding.
-In all part of a league-wide contraction that saw the National League shrink from twelve to eight teams, the new vacancies of professional baseball franchises opened the door for the creation of the American League (AL), a new major league to rival the National League.
+Meanwhile, the beleaguered Spiders lost 134 games that year – easily the worst record in MLB history, one that has not been matched despite incremental increases in the number of games played in a season over the years.
+After the season, the Spiders were euthanized as part of a league-wide contraction that saw the National League shrink from twelve to eight teams.
+The new vacancies of professional baseball franchises opened the door for the creation of the American League (AL), a new major league to rival the National League.
 Of all leagues formed in an attempt to rival the NL since the days of the American Association, the AL has outlasted every other one and became one of the highest-quality competitive leagues comparable to the NL, effectively replacing the former.

-Later that season, St. Louis Republic sportswriter Willie McHale included an account in a column of a female fan he heard remarking about the uniforms, "What a lovely shade of cardinal."
+During a road trip to Chicago later that season, St. Louis Republic sportswriter Willie McHale included an account in a column of a female fan from Chicago remarking about the uniforms, "Oh, isn't that a lovely shade of cardinal."
 Fans took keenly to the moniker "Cardinals" and, the next year, popularity for the nickname induced an official change to Cardinals.
 Meanwhile, changes in St. Louis' competitive status were also afoot – albeit temporarily.
 Leading the Cardinals' to newfound glory, Young compiled a 45–35 won–lost record, a 2.78 ERA and 72 complete games of 85 starts in 690 innings.
 One effect of the new American League's formation was that it precipitated Young's departure from St. Louis when he "jumped" to the Boston Americans before the 1901 season – during a time when jumping was commonplace.
 In spite of Young's departure, the 1901 team continued its resurgent play with a 76–64 record propelled by the highest-scoring offense in the NL, finishing in fourth place out of eight teams.
 Burkett, an outfielder, led the NL in batting average (.376), hits (226), on-base percentage (.440) and runs (140).
 This was their best positional finish from their entrance into the NL until 1914, when they finished third, and their second-highest winning percentage (.543) between entering the NL and 1921.
 The three-season period 1899 and 1901 marked the zenith of their first three decades in the National League in terms of won-lost records.